govau/service-manual/content/content-strategy/information-architecture/test-ia/intro.md

 ---
 layout: intros/intro_with_nav
+subtitle: It is important to conduct usability testing as you develop your IA.
 category: Content strategy
 ---
-It is important to conduct usability testing as you develop your IA.

 It can be worthwhile to involve some of the same people involved in the initial user research.